bmidi/newhaven.bike/cranksgiving_2023.md

 # Cranksgiving 2023

+Cranksgiving is a food drive on two wheels.
+Part bike ride, part scavenger hunt.
+It's for charity.
+All you need is a bicycle, a lock and a bag!

 Cranksgiving New Haven will be taking place **November 12**.

 Please plan to arrive at **11 AM**.

 The group will **leave from the New Haven Green (flagpole) at 11:15 AM** and people should try to **be back at DESK by 1:30 PM**.
 There will be volunteers at DESK around until 2 PM.

-Cranksgiving is a food drive on two wheels.
-Part bike ride, part madcap scavenger hunt.
-All you need is a bicycle, a lock and a bag!
+Please join the [Signal group](https://signal.group/#CjQKIKYjbrY4Q5FfuQNZTDJzXlAFjsC0PNxeyzCZ6i70SMN4EhC8KlrR5ipepOG15loXPxLY) so you can get push notifications about the event, any important information will also be published to the website.

 This event is FREE, but you'll need $30-$40 to purchase food.
 Donations will support Downtown Evening Soup Kitchen.